 Effective legislation would, in my opinion, create an expectation that it is the responsibility of the state to purchase products and services that are differentiated by their attention to security.
 This would have to be based on standards—but don’t create the standards.

-Make the products attest that they adhere to existing industry standards (for example OWASP for web application security), and ideally that they have been validated by a third party as meeting the standard.
+Make the products attest that they adhere to existing industry standards (for example OWASP for web application security), and ideally that they’ve been validated by a third party as having met the standard.
 Don’t make it a mandate that they hire a third party to test the product, just score them higher on the RFP response if they have!
 Change is thus forced in a non-regulatory way, just by using the power of the purse.
 Companies start to advertise the fact that their products are demonstrably secure, and capitalism starts to do its thing.

-Evaluation of the product or service included specific scoring on security in policy, vulnerability management, et al. and the RFP template was connected to a spreadsheet of security questions on COTS, SAAS, Proserv, etc, so that the relevant queries on security were integrated into the posted RFP for the product or service being sought.
+Evaluation of the product or service included specific scoring on security in policy, vulnerability management, et al., and the RFP template was connected to a spreadsheet of security questions on COTS, SAAS, Proserv, etc, so that the relevant queries on security were integrated into the posted RFP for the product or service being sought.
 Contract language included the expectation for security management of the product, and submission of additional testing attestation if the product underwent structural or functional changes.

 The Fedramp program for cloud providers was created through legislation (HR 1163 in 2013).
-Fedramp is a standards compliance certification program for cloud products, with third-party assessment required.
+Fedramp is a standards-compliance certification program for cloud products, with third-party assessment required.
 Federal agencies cannot procure these products from non-certified vendors.
 I am aware of nothing similar at the state level.

 In my view, when we can collectively implement a market-based strategy to require security in the products we buy, we will turn a significant corner.
 Changing our thinking about how we secure our information technology and implementing the change through organizational innovation has to happen now.
 Waiting for legislation—especially federal legislation—is Quixotic.